 Parents receive email communication after the course which includes ideas and strategies for supporting their child at home within collaboration, creative problem solving, resilience and leadership.
 They will receive three short follow-up videos which are designed to embed key themes from the course.
 These videos will be fortnightly and presented by our Head of Character Education who designed the content of each course.

-Each age group will be split into two smaller groups for the week, according to age and personality.
-The whole age group will come together for communal sessions such as the morning welcome, lunch and assemblies.
+Groups for the week will be split according to age and personality.
+The whole group will come together for communal sessions such as the morning welcome, lunch and assemblies.

 Yes.
 Children should bring a snack, a packed lunch and plenty of water to drink throughout the day.
 We encourage healthy lunches which should also be nut free.